 I went back to places in April: back to Zagreb, back to Slovenia, back to Austria, back to Italy.
 Four countries, four days; I turned twenty-six on a beautiful Saturday.
 Lake Ossiach before me and Buena Vista Social Club in the background.
 The meaning of it all changed.
 There’s none of that emotional baggage anymore; only beautiful feelings, memories, and being happy.
 Feeling grateful and content.
-It was in a friend’s garage that I noticed a pile of books and unable to resist, I walked over to see a dog-eared, beaten up copy of Siddhartha in Italian.
+It was in his garage that I noticed a pile of books and unable to resist, I walked over to see a dog-eared, beaten up copy of Siddhartha in Italian.
 My mind went blank and then I let out a gasp.
 I’d forgotten about this book.
 It was my favorite back in Hong Kong, back in the other life, back when I needed the words to pick me up, keep my head above the surface of life.
 I picked it up, leafed through it, and even in Italian, which I am definitely not fluent in, I recognized my favorite passages.
 I couldn’t stop thinking about the book for days after.
 Until I caved in and ordered a brand new copy for myself.
 After my birthday, I returned to Prague again.